CTDP/rfDynHUD/readme.md

 ## Project structure

-rfDynHUD consists of two compenents:
+rfDynHUD consists of two components:

-### rFactor-Plugin: `cpp/`
+### rFactor-plugin: `cpp/`

-The plugin written in C++ that interfaces data from rFactor to the rfDynHUD instance.
+The plugin is written in C++ and interfaces data from rFactor to the rfDynHUD instance.

 ### rFDynHUD: `java/`

-rFDynHUD written in Java features the plugin as well as the rfDynHUD Editor for Widget creation, as well as some examples for Widget development.
+rFDynHUD is written in Java features the plugin as well as the rfDynHUD Editor for Widget creation and some examples for Widget development.

 ## Contributing to rfDynHUD